ahessl/ERA_analysis/Readme.md

 ## Extract functions from universalNetCDF to:
 ### 1. seasNm.R - Seasonalize gridded climate data (netCDF)
+  - Four arguments passed to seasNm
+    * climDat: climate data
+    * SchulmanShift: adjust for seasonal offset in SH.
+Default is FALSE, calendar year and seasons match
+    * lg: option of no lag and one year lag for now.
+    * FUN: a function to apply during the compiling of the final product.
+Accepts regular functions (e.g. mean, sum)
+  - created defaults for SchulmanShift and lg for ease of use.
+    * SchulmanShift: default FALSE
+    * lg: default no lag 0

   #### *Needs*
-  - create defaults for hem, lg, FUN for quick processing
+  - Argument defaults
-    * hem: default NH
-    * lg: default no lag 0
-    * FUN: default....mean?
+    * FUN: mean?
   - create more flexibility for different combinations e.g.:
       * Warm vs. Cool season
       * Two-month